Fudan-iGEM/2023-wiki/docs/src/part-collection.md

 ## Ribozyme-Assisted Polycistronic co-expression (pRAP) system

-We've devised a metabolic management system, named Ribozyme-Assisted Polycistronic co-expression system(pRAP).
+We've devised a metabolic management system, named **Ribozyme-Assisted Polycistronic co-expression (pRAP) system**.
 This innovative approach allows for the simultaneous expression of multiple proteins by inserting all B.HOME CDS sequences into pRAP.
 Our Software [RAP](/software/) leverages enzyme $k_{cat}$ values to design varying RBS strengths, thereby controlling the initial translation rates of metabolism-related enzymes.
 This fine-tuning capability enables the modulation of *Escherichia coli*'s metabolic flux, reducing metabolic stress.

 A pRAP module consists of four components arranged from the 5' to the 3' end: a twister ribozyme, RBS, CDS, and a stem-loop structure.